-Al Jazeera journalist beaten, arrested by Israeli forces from Gaza hospital
+Al Jazeera journalist freed after 12-hour arrest by Israeli forces in Gaza

-Media watchdogs decry Ismail al-Ghoul’s arrest and demand his immediate release after he is taken from al-Shifa Hospital.
+Media watchdogs decry Ismail al-Ghoul’s arrest from al-Shifa Hospital, where thousands of civilians are trapped.

-Israeli forces have arrested and severely beaten Al Jazeera Arabic correspondent Ismail al-Ghoul in Gaza City’s al-Shifa Hospital.
+Al Jazeera Arabic correspondent Ismail al-Ghoul has been released after being arrested for 12 hours and severely beaten by Israeli forces in Gaza City’s al-Shifa Hospital.

 Al-Ghoul was there early on Monday with his crew and other reporters to cover the Israeli army’s fourth raid into the hospital, where thousands of civilians are trapped, including medical staff, patients and displaced families.